Helmholtz-UFZ/saqc/sphinxdoc/cook_books/MultivariateFlagging.rst

 Procedure for Detecting Technical Outliers in Water-Quality Data From In Situ Sensors.
 Water Ressources Research, 55(11), 8547-8568.*

-First we define a transformation we want the variables to be normalized with.
+First, we define a transformation, we want the variables to be transformed with, to make them equally significant in their common feature space.
+We go for the common pick of just *zScoring* the variables.
-We just import *scipys* `zscore` function and wrap it, so that it will be able to digest *nan* values without returning *nan*
+Therefor, we just import *scipys* `zscore` function and wrap it, so that it will be able to digest *nan* values, without returning *nan*.

 .. doctest:: exampleMV